lgbt-foundation/whitepaper/whitepaper.md

 ### Proceeds Distribution

-` PARAGRAPH MISSING `
+` PARAGRAPH UNDER REVIEW `

 ### Team / Advisors

-  ` LAYOUT REMARK: please find a nice way to show the team, this is just the raw data `
+  ` LAYOUT REMARK: please find a nice way to show the team, this is just the raw data.
+Please use icons for LinkedIn and Twitter instead of the URLs and link them accordingly `

   * Christof Wittig, CEO of Hornet, https://www.linkedin.com/in/christof/, https://twitter.com/christofw<br>
   Christof Wittig is a serial software entrepreneur and investor.
 He is Founder and CEO at Hornet Networks, the world’s second largest gay social network.
 He previously founded and ran Servo Software, db4objects, and Apsis Software.
 He is Managing Partner at Strive Capital and has made investments in various companies such as AppAnnie, Enish, and VirtaHealth.